AllenCell/PairUPWorkshop/segmentation_and_intensity/README.md

 # On your browser, go to http://localhost:8080

-Copy the address of your collection file of interest and click the viewer directory to open the viewer and upload that address in the load data tab
+Copy the address of your collection file of interest and click the timelapse-feature-explorer directory to open the viewer and upload that address in the load data tab

 ```